getzola/themes/README.md

 Once this is done, do a pull request to this repository adding your theme as a git submodule.

-Themes are updated semi-regularly and all themes in this repo will be featured on the themes page of the Gutenberg site.
+Themes are updated semi-regularly and all themes in this repo will be featured on the themes page of the Zola site.

 ## Generating themes site